 High Country Horses, Glenorchy

-8. Have hectic fun on epic mountain bike trails
+8. Hit up Queenstown’s epic mountain bike trails

-We’re spoilt for choice for bike parks, with three chairlift accessible parks, including the Queenstown Bike Park with over 30 trails in the heart of town, Coronet Peak and Cardrona.
-If you love getting air Gorge Road Jump Park is a legendary dirt jump playground and Wynyard Bike Park is home to the famous Dream Track and its counterpart for beginners, Mini Dream.
+You’re spoilt for choice for bike parks, with three chairlift accessible parks, including the Queenstown Bike Park with over 30 trails in the heart of town, Coronet Peak and Cardrona.
+If you love getting air, Gorge Road Jump Park is a legendary dirt jump playground and Fernhill Bike Park is home to the famous Dream Track and its counterpart for beginners, Mini Dream.

 Pack, Sack and Track - Coronet Peak